Deathnerd/cookie.js/README.md

 # cookie.js
-An easy way to manage a browser cookie.
-I guess it's sort of like an Active Record system
+An easy way to manage a browser cookie. ~~I guess it's sort of like an Active Record system~~ I have been informed that it's a Repository pattern.
+I was unaware such a pattern existed

 ## Usage
 To use it, add